 Drupal is a very popular and well-known CMS for educational websites.
 And it's very important that Drupal has tools to deal with bibliography and citations.
 For Drupal 7 (and earlier versions) there is the Bibliography Module aka Drupal Scholar aka the Biblio module available.
-Unfortunately after some time that Drupal 8 had been released there still was no version of this module available for Drupal 8 and no related activity, so we started development of the module which allows to deal with bibliography and citations in Drupal 8 and named it Bibliography & Citation aka BibCite.
+Unfortunately, after some time that Drupal 8 had been released there still was no version of this module available for Drupal 8 and no related activity, so we started the development of the module which allows to deal with bibliography and citations in Drupal 8 and named it Bibliography & Citation aka BibCite.

-The module solves quite specific tasks; to make the reading easier for you we highlighted several important terms that we’re operating often in this case study.
+The module solves quite specific tasks; to make the reading easier for you, we highlighted several important terms that we’re operating often in this case study.

 Bibliography is a list of all of the sources you have used (whether referenced or not) in the process of researching your work.
 In general, the bibliography should include:

-- the authors' names
+- authors' names

-- the titles of the works
+- titles of the works

-- the dates your copies were published
+- dates your copies were published